katie0carlson/FoP_Basic/README.md

 # FoP_Basic
 This repository contains all code written in BASIC from the Foundations of Programming course (2020).
+Code was originally compiled in QB64.